evilpaper/shop-til-you-drop/README.md

 It executed the SQL migration file against the database.
 It ran prisma generate under the hood (which installed the @prisma/client package and generated a tailored Prisma Client API based on your models).

-### 6. Run the project
+We now have a database.
+At this step you can run the project.
+But it won't contain any products.
+To add products we need to access the `/admin` pages.
+Let's do that next.

+### 4. Setup HTTP authentication and access the admin pages

+### 5. Setup Stripe integration

+/////

-We can now run the project with:
+DONE!
+You can now run the project locally!

+/////

+### Run locally

 ```bash
 pnpm dev